 The St George Illawarra Dragons players assisted with mentoring programs in learning centres as well as programs with the Smith Family and Mission Australia, engaging young Indigenous students in a love of learning with regular visits during terms two and three to our nominated learning centres.

 Jervis Bay School Program

-The St George Illawarra Dragons, in conjunction with the University of Wollongong, have commited to assist students at Jervis Bay Public School and the wider Wreck Bay Community, Bellambi Public School, Kemblawarra Public School and the Coomaditchie Community Centre.
+The St George Illawarra Dragons, in conjunction with the University of Wollongong, have committed to assist students at Jervis Bay Public School and the wider Wreck Bay Community.

 The main focus of the program demonstrates how sport can play an active role in sustainable social change.